emilyallegretti/CSE3901-Lab3/Project2/README.md

 5. References

 ## 1. Overview
 This is a Ruby on Rails web application that allows registered users at Ohio State University to browse (and manipulate, as an admin user) a catalog of courses (along with their corresponding sections) offered by OSU's Computer Science and Engineering department.
-The application uses the OSU Course Catalog API available at https://classes.osu.edu/class-search/#/ to parse in CSE course data, and displays this data to the user, allowing them to search it and interact with it.
+The application uses the OSU Course Catalog API available at https://classes.osu.edu/class-search/#/ to parse in CSE course data for Undergraduate and Graduate courses, and displays this data to the user, allowing them to search it and interact with it.

 Users are able to sign up for the app as Students, Instructors, or Administrators.
 While students and instructors are only able to browse the list of courses and sections, administrators have elevated privileges in the application and can edit, delete, or add new courses and sections to the catalog (instructors will also have certain elevated permissions in Project 3.).